Confused by the mixed messages about fracking which keep appearing in the press? Uswitch’s guide to fracking will help you separate fact from fiction.

 Fracking is unlikely to lower energy prices in the UK by a significant margin.

-The reason for this is simple.
-The UK is part of the European energy market and a small reduction in one country’s prices is unlikely to make a large impact.
+One, the UK is part of the European energy market and a small reduction in one country’s prices is unlikely to make a large impact.

 Although some people have given the example of the USA as a country which has seen its bills fall dramatically as a result of fracking, the situation there is very different to that in the UK.
 The USA is not part of a wider gas and electricity market and consequently when the nation began extracting gas using fracking, prices fell very quickly – in some areas by as much as 40%.